Is PrEP affected by the new coronavirus and COVID-19?

 This will likely mean testing less frequently for HIV and STIs, but PrEP will still be safe and effective.
 This will also include people in England on the PrEP IMPACT trial

-However, the urgency of social physical isolation also includes limiting physical interactions with new sexual partners.
+The urgency of social physical isolation also includes limiting physical interactions with new sexual partners.
 Virtual sex is safe, or sex with current partner(s) who you already live with.
 This also depends on whether your partners are also physically self distancing.

 For more information on PrEP and coronavirus, please see this information from HIV Scotland that i-Base contributed to.